“Showing gratitude is one of the simplest yet most powerful things humans can do for each other.” – Randy Pausch

 For example, in the retail environment this could be remembering their favorite item, greeting them by name, engaging in pleasant conversation or offering them a drink while they shop.

-While there are plenty of gifts, events and promotions you could offer, ultimately, the best customer appreciation strategy is to provide a consistent experience that delivers what your clients expect when they expect it.
+While there are plenty of gifts, events and promotions you could offer your customers, arguably, the best appreciation strategy is to provide a consistent experience that delivers what your clients expect when they expect it.
+That said, going above and beyond is the wow factor you’ll want to strive toward achieving with each and every experience.

 Extend your gratitude to your newest clients as well as the ones who’ve been with you since day one.
 You won’t regret it.